sharonikechi/awesome-tweets-archive/README.md

 <br />
 <br />
 <br />
 Would you like to have your tweets archived?
-Join the waiting list.
+Join the (https://docs.google.com/forms/d/e/1FAIpQLSezJwN6yQaDrfWd1cUUNjOgW9MbYnIUl87UeKxhZIqWupjG2g/viewform?usp=sf_link)[waiting list]